harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### Can I subscribe to Harness at the org level?

-We don't support licences at the org level, only at the account level.
+We don't support licenses at the org-level, only at the account-level.

 ### Does Harness allow you to set 2 AMIs with different CPU architecture?